Gou Zhongwen: Biography

 Gou was born Zhenyuan County, Gansu province.
 He joined the Chinese Communist Party in April 1976, the year Mao died.
 He attended Xidian University with a degree in electrical engineering.
 He also has a Master's of Business Administration (MBA).

 In February 2002, Gou was named Vice Minister of Information Technology.
 He was transferred to become a vice mayor of Beijing in April 2008.

 He became a member of the Beijing party standing committee in July 2013, taking charge of the Zhongguancun administrative district a month later, in addition to overseeing education in the city.
 In May 2016, he replaced the disgraced Lü Xiwen as deputy party chief of the Chinese capital.

 In October 2016, Gou became Director of the State General Administration of Sports.
 On December 28, 2016, he was elected as the President of the Chinese Olympic Committee.
 He was the Executive President of the Beijing Organizing Committee for the 2022 Olympic and Paralympic Winter Games.

 In 2019, he was elected as the new president of the International Wushu Federation.

 He was awarded the Silver Olympic Order after the 2022 Winter Olympics.

 In August 2022, Gou stepped down as Director of the State General Administration of Sports after reaching the age of 65.

 Investigation

 On 30 May 2024, Gou was suspected of "serious violations of laws and regulations" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
 On December 12, he was expelled from the CCP and removed from public office.
 On December 19, he was arrested by the Supreme People's Procuratorate for suspected bribe taking.

 On 6 May 2025, he was indicted on charges of bribery by the Supreme People's Procuratorate.

+On 8 December 2025, Gou was sentenced to death with a two-year reprieve by the Yancheng Intermediate People's Court, for bribery and abuse of power.